Cayman Islands at the 2008 Summer Olympics: Athletics

 Jamaica-born former Clemson University athlete Cydonie Mothersill qualified for the women's 200 meter dash and participated on behalf of the Cayman Islands.
 30 years old at the time of the Beijing Olympics, Mothersill had been participating in the Olympics since she was 18 at the 1996 Summer Olympics in Atlanta.
 She also attended the 2000 Summer Olympics in Sydney and the 2004 Summer Olympics in Athens, but only started running her present event in Sydney.
 In Beijing, Mothersill participated in the first round of her event on 18 August, where she was placed in Heat 1 versus the United States' Muna Lee and France's Muriel Hurtis-Houari.
 Mothersill ranked third in the heat with a time of 22.76 seconds, placing behind Hurtis-Houari by 0.04 seconds.
 Overall, Mothersill ranked third in the event out of 48 athletes, behind Lee and Hurtis-Houari.
 She progressed to the 19 August second round and was placed in Heat 1, which included Jamaica's Veronica Campbell and the Bahamas' Debbie Ferguson.
 Mothersill ranked fourth of eight, earning a time of 22.83 seconds.
-She fell behind Ferguson by 0.06 seconds, and placed ahead of fifth place heat finalist Ionela Tirlea of Romania by 0.29 seconds.
+She fell behind Ferguson by 0.06 seconds, and placed ahead of fifth place heat finalist Ionela Târlea of Romania by 0.29 seconds.
 Cydonie Mothersill tied Muna Lee in Round 2 for ninth place out of 32 athletes.
 Mothersill qualified for semifinals on 20 August, and was placed in Heat 2.
 Mothersill ranked fourth out of eight, this time running the event in 22.61 seconds and falling behind Jamaican Sherone Simpson and American Marshevet Hooker by 0.11 seconds, but beating Hurtis-Houari by 0.1 seconds.
 Mothersill ranked ninth in the event out of sixteen.
 During the final races, Mothersill ran the event in 22.68 seconds, and ranked eighth overall.